kbparagua/paloma/README.md

 1. Global

-    Helper functions and variables can defined in `paloma/paloma.js` inside the `Paloma.g` object.
+    Helper functions and variables can be defined in `paloma/paloma.js` inside the `Paloma.g` object.

     **Example:**
     ```javascript